falmar/eImage/README.md

 }

 ```
-> NOTE: if you do not specify a NewName or Prefix parameter the original image will be override by the new crop image.
+> NOTE: if you do not specify a NewName or Prefix parameter the original image will be override by the new crop method.
+You can also set the Duplicates to 'u' unique to create a new image instead of override

 ### Resize Image